-- After 4 weeks the organisation will be informed about the status of their application via email
+- After four weeks the organisation will be informed about the status of their application via email

-- Acceptance of new members in the Alliance would be mentioned in the monthly e-bulletin and a short organisational profile would be uploaded in the GAATW website.
+- Acceptance of new members in the Alliance would be mentioned in the quarterly e-bulletin and a short organisational profile would be uploaded on the GAATW website.

 ROLES & RESPONSIBILITIES